10 Thought Provoking & Inspiring Poems About Life, Desires, Struggles, and Resilience

 5| “If” by Rudyard Kipling

 Kipling’s famous “If” poem is one of the most famous anthems on how to be a man.
 For long ‘man’ mainly meant male and was required every well-read gent on our little planet to familiarize themselves with this poem.
-Times change and this poem became the anthem on how to be a successful human.
-It’s a must-read poem for everyone who is searching for anyone who wants to become successful, respected and just an all-around decent human being.
+Times change and these days both men and women love to pick up this poem.

 The most beloved poems about life have the power to motivate you and lead you to become more as a human being and to achieve more in your life.
 ‘If’ is one of those poems.